bibleup/docs/docs/index.md

 ## Try BibleUp Online
 1. Play with BibleUp configurations and methods on the [code playground](https://stackblitz.com/edit/bibleup).
-2. Use the [Editor](https://bibleup.netlify.app/demo#editor) to generate popover styles and configure in real-time.
+2. Use the [BibleUp Editor](https://bibleup.netlify.app/demo#editor) to generate popover styles and configure in real-time.
+You can also export styles to the WordPress plugin and browser extension.

 ## Community
 We love feedbacks 😀<br>